amp5/QMSS_G5069_Applied_D_S/notes.md

 **To Do Next**
-- [ ] redo first 3 maps below to exclude rows with NA xcoords and ycoords.
+- [ ] redo first 3 maps below to exclude rows with NA xcoords and ycoords. @alexandra
-- [ ] identify other vars in data that would be useful to compare with pforce data on map and in time series analysis
+- [ ] identify other vars in data that would be useful to compare with pforce data on map and in time series analysis @team
-- [ ] calculate the GWR and identify significant clusters
+- [ ] calculate the GWR and identify significant clusters @alexandra
-- [ ] work on time series analysis
+- [ ] work on time series analysis @zach
-- [ ] identify whats are on blocks (top 10 pforce points)
+- [ ] identify whats are on blocks (top 10 pforce points) @stephanie / @brandon
-- [ ] look at who is stopped black vs white vs latinx compared to pforce. must make dummy vars
+- [x] look at who is stopped black vs white vs latinx compared to pforce. must make dummy vars @alexandra

 <p align="center">
   <b>02/28/17 - File Structure - Stephanie </b>